-You can assist your Vet by taking a photo of your dog's diarrhoea/vomit at home, or bringing a sample with you to the clinic... seriously!
+You can assist your Vet by taking a photo of your dog's diarrhoea/vomit at home... seriously!

 HOW IS IT TREATED?

 In nearly all cases of HGE, IV fluid therapy is required in order to prevent the dog from dehydration.
 IV fluid therapy is painless, and involves a drip inserted via a catheter into your dog's vein- just like human patients often have.
-Finding this vein may require the Vet or Vet Nurse to shave a patch of hair on your dog.
+Finding this vein require the Vet or Vet Nurse to shave a small square patch on your dog's leg.
 Your dog is then confined to a crate or small space while the condition passes.
 Generally speaking, the earlier your dog receives IV fluid therapy, the less time he/she will need to spend in hospital.

-Food may be withheld for the first day or so, to allow the gut to settle.
+Food may be withheld for the first 24 hours, to allow the gut to settle.

-Many dogs will have an anti-nausea injection to help reduce vomiting episodes.
-Some Vets will complement this with a gastric-protectant medication.
-Gut stoppers (to reduce stools/diarrhoea) are usually not used, as it is important for the diarrhoea to pass through.
+Most dogs will also have an anti-nausea injection to help reduce vomiting episodes.
+Some Vets will complement this with a gastric protectant medication.
+Gut stoppers (to reduce stools/diarrhoea) are not used- it is important for the diarrhoea to pass through.

-If the dog is displaying an elevated temperature, he/she may be given antibiotic treatment.
-Some Vets prefer to administer antibiotics preemptively to prevent any chance of infection while the intestinal lining is so sensitive; others prefer to withhold antibiotic treatment unless an infection is clearly present - your Vet will know the right course of action for you and your dog.
+If the dog is displaying an elevated temperature, he/she will be given antibiotics (injection and/or tablets).
+Some Vets prefer to administer antibiotics preemptively to prevent any chance of infection while the intestinal lining is so sensitive; others prefer to withhold antibiotic treatment unless an infection is clearly present.

-If parasites (i.e. intestinal worms) are suspected, the dog will likely be given worming treatment in addition to a preventative.
+If parasites (i.e. intestinal worms) are suspected, the dog will be given worming treatment in addition to a preventative.
 To clarify, the preventative is what we buy from the Vet or pet shop and give our dog(s) each month.
 The treatment is a Veterinary product used to treat established infestation.
-Unless you can confirm with your Vet the date of your dog's last intestinal wormer dosage, it might be necessary for him/her to treat for this cause.
+Unless you can confirm with your Vet the date of your dog's last intestinal wormer dosage, it is prudent for him/her to treat for this cause.

-In severe cases of dehydration, a blood or plasma transfusion may be necessary.
+In severe cases of dehydration, a plasma transfusion may be necessary.

 All dogs with HGE are advised to go on a bland diet for approximately a week following discharge from hospital.
 This can be made at home or purchased from the Vet.
-Our homemade diet has been boiled chicken breast and white rice, minced in a food processor - served periodically in small amounts, cool/cold with a dash of water.
-It's really important that you use human-grade meat, within date, and make fresh batches every 2-3 days maximum (i.e. it should be fresh enough for a human to eat).
-If you don't have time to concoct this recipe, you will need to purchase special wet and/or dry food from your clinic.
-Generally dogs need to be reintroduced to their regular food slowly after an episode of HGE.
+The homemade diet is simply boiled chicken breast and white rice, minced in a food processor (served cool/cold with a dash of water) - made fresh every 2-3 days maximum.
+If you don't have time to concoct this recipe, you will need to purchase wet and/or dry prescription gastric food from your clinic.

 Prognosis for HGE is good if treated early, and dogs who receive appropriate medical care can expect to make a full recovery within 1-2 weeks.